 No, hydrophobic does not refer to an unreasonable fear of water.

 Instead, hydrophobic describes the point where soil becomes so dry that it actually repels water (read: bad for your plants).
-Much like a dried out sponge, when water is applied to overly dry soil, the water simply runs off and is lost.
+Much like a dried out sponge, when water is applied to overly dry soil, it simply rolls off and is lost.

 You can grow a surprising amount of food in your own yard.
 Ask me how!